Chapter 6 – Bohemian Crown Lands

-The Kingdom of Bohemia was one of the wealthiest and strategically important estates of the Habsburgs.
-During the religious unrest of the 16-17th century, Bohemia was strongly inclined towards Protestantism.
-The Emperors, remaining strictly Catholic, strongly supported the Counter-Reformation led by the Jesuits, although some religious freedom had to be granted to the reformed confession.
-The violation of that agreement led to the uprising of the Bohemian Protestants and catalysed the Thirty Years’ War (1618-1648), which raged mainly in German lands to horrifying effect.
-Gangs of plunderers and marauders destroyed large areas; starvation and epidemics decimated the population.
+The Kingdom of Bohemia was one of the wealthiest and most strategically important estates of the Habsburgs.
+During the religious unrest of the 16th and 17th centuries, Bohemia was strongly inclined towards Protestantism.
+The Catholic emperors firmly supported the Counter-Reformation led by the Jesuits, although a degree of religious freedom had to be granted to the Reformed confession.
+The violation of that agreement catalysed the Thirty Years’ War (1618–1648), which raged mainly in the German lands with horrifying effect.
+Gangs of plunderers and marauders devastated large areas; starvation and epidemics decimated the population.
 As a result of the war, the country became a hereditary kingdom of the Habsburgs.

-Quite expectedly, the Bohemian aristocracy did not welcome the new situation.
-In the mid-17th century, their reluctance to accept the ascension of Maria Theresa led to the War of Austrian Succession (1740-1748) and the loss of the wealthy province of Silesia.
-After the war, the Bohemian nobility tried to resist the reform programme initiated by the Empress.
+Predictably, the Bohemian aristocracy did not welcome the new situation.
+In the mid-18th century, their reluctance to accept the accession of Maria Theresa contributed to the War of the Austrian Succession (1740–1748) and the loss of the wealthy province of Silesia.
+After the war, the Bohemian nobility attempted to resist the reform programme initiated by the Empress.

 Leave a Reply